Proteins - Part I: Basics and Martinize 2

 Martini + Gō-like model

 In the third submodule of the protein tutorial, you will learn to apply Gō-like models in combination with the Martini model to conserve the tertiary and quaternary structures more faithfully.
-Recently, a combination of Gō-like models with Martini was presented by Poma et al. 2017 [7] .
+A combination of Gō-like models with Martini was presented by Poma et al. 2017 [7].
 Backbone beads are connected based on a contact map and a Lennard-Jones potential describes the interaction between the connected backbone beads.
 Here, we give an introduction how to set up a protein with Martini 3 and a modified version of the Gō-like models.
-In particular, it requires the usage of martinize2 as well as the script create_goVirt.py which is capable of providing the Gō-like model.
 You can find more details about the new implementation in the preprint by Souza et al..

 In brief, the modified version encompasses the following changes compared to the original GōMartini model: First, the Gō-like bonds are applied to virtual sites which are located at the same position as the backbone bead in the Martini protein model.
 They are implemented as regular non-bonded interactions which allows to treat them with the non-bonded cutoff scheme.
 Second, the regular non-bonded interaction between two backbone beads which are connected by a Gō-like bond is excluded.
 Third, a lower and upper limit for the distance between two backbone beads connected with a Gō-like bond is set.

-To generate the GōMartini model of T4 lysozyme, you will have to first generate a Martini 3 protein model using martinize2 and secondly generate the Gō-like model with the additional script create_goVirt.py.
+To generate the GōMartini model of T4 lysozyme, you will have to first obtain a contact map and then generate a Martini 3 protein model using martinize2.
 The procedure is briefly described in the following:

 If you want to use the Martini 3 force field without any GōMartini model in the future, you just do not define the variable GO_VIRT in your topology file and the #include statements will be skipped.
 But for this part of the tutorial it is important to have the line: